Amantini1997/FromUbuntu/AIP/Lecture1.md

 <img src="./img/RPG_Landmarks.png">

-In the example above, you can see that **G** is a goal state and that, to achieve it, **A** is the only fact necessary as it appears in all the actions required (intersectioj)
+In the example above, you can see that **G** is a goal state and that, to achieve it, **A** is the only fact necessary as it appears in all the actions required (intersection)

 ---
 <br>